 The embedded systems designer faces a dilemma - whether to build the complete application on the new embedded web-based modules or to retain the existing or legacy systems.
 As in the case of other technological innovations, there are several approaches to handling the migration to the new technology.
-In embedded systems at this time, there are two ways as shown below.
+In embedded systems at this time, there are two ways as shown in the fig. 21.

-The first decision that has to be made is whether to use the new embedded webbased microcontroller module as:
+The first decision that has to be made is whether to use the new embedded web-based microcontroller module as: